joaquim-verges/Helium/README.md

 }

 sealed class MyEvent : ViewEvent {
-    data class Click(view: View) : MyEvent()
-    data class LongPress(view: View)  : MyEvent()
+    data class Click(val view: View) : MyEvent() data class LongPress(val view: View)  : MyEvent() }
-}
 ```

 ## Ready-to-use components

-On top of providing the base classes to build any component you can think of, Helium has a set of handy presenters and viewdelegates ready to be used as building blocks for your own components.
+On top of providing the base classes to build any component you can think of, Helium has a set of handy presenters and view delegates ready to be used as building blocks for your own components.

 Most Android apps have common patterns (loading data from network, displaying lists, viewpagers, etc), Helium can help you build those components with minimal amount of code.